sms5138/familyDashboardApp/FIXES.md

    - Add new tasks - saves immediately to `web-app/data/tasks.json`
    - Click on tasks to complete them - saves immediately to `web-app/data/tasks.json`
    - User points update immediately and save to `web-app/data/users.json`
-5. **Reward Redemption**: Click user buttons in rewards section
+5. **Reward Management**:
-   - Points deduct immediately
+   - Add new rewards - saves immediately to `web-app/data/rewards.json`
-   - Changes automatically save to `web-app/data/users.json`
+   - Redeem rewards - points deduct and save to `web-app/data/users.json`
-6. Check `logs/storage-server.log` to see "✅ Saved users/tasks to [path]" confirmations
+6. Check `logs/storage-server.log` to see "✅ Saved users/tasks/rewards to [path]" confirmations
 7. Any errors will be visible in the terminal AND saved to log files